imad-arous/Differential-Drive-Mobile-Robot-Control/README.md

-# Differential-Drive-Mobile-Robot-Control
-Final Year Project – Control Study of a Differential Drive Mobile Platform using MATLAB and Simulink.
+# Differential Drive Mobile Robot Control

 ## Overview

-This project presents the modeling, simulation, and control of a differential-drive mobile robot developed as my Final Year Project for the Bachelor's degree in Electrical Engineering at the University of Science and Technology Houari Boumediene (USTHB).
+This repository presents my Bachelor's Final Year Project in Electrical Engineering completed at the University of Science and Technology Houari Boumediene (USTHB).

+The project focuses on the modeling, simulation, and control of a Differential Drive Mobile Robot (DDMR) using MATLAB and Simulink.

-The objective was to model the robot's kinematics and design PID controllers to achieve accurate speed regulation and trajectory tracking using MATLAB and Simulink.
+The developed control strategy combines DC motor modeling with PID speed controllers to achieve accurate wheel speed regulation and trajectory tracking.

 ---

-## Objectives
+## Project Objectives

 - Mathematical modeling of a differential-drive mobile robot
 - Kinematic analysis
+- DC motor modeling
 - PID controller design
 - Speed regulation
 - Trajectory tracking